 What Materials Are Needed When Building A Garden Wildlife Pond?

-Building a garden pond from scratch is a straightforward affair as long as all the tools and materials are present.
+Building a garden pond from scratch is straightforward as long as all the tools and materials are present.
 The first apparent vital thing to have is a piece of land.
 Other materials and equipment required are as follows.

 - Garden